 “Arguably, electronic signatures are even better since they can be traced back to the signer, whereas you may need a handwriting expert to determine if a paper document was signed by an individual,” Chan says.

-If you’re a business owner, legality likely isn’t your area of expertise.
-Plus, your budget probably limits your ability to hire lawyers outside of critical matters.
-To draw up a simple NDA, you can turn to JotForm, an easy-to-use form builder.
+If you’re a business owner, handling legal matters may not be your area of expertise.
+Plus, your budget probably limits your ability to hire lawyers for anything except for critical matters.
+To draw up a simple NDA, you can turn to Jotform Sign, an easy-to-use e-signature tool.

-JotForm has a wide selection of legal agreement templates that you can customize to suit your specific needs or industry standards.
-After you tailor a form, you can easily add the e-signature widget to the agreement to capture the participating party’s consent.
-Whatever terms you’ve laid out, the e-signature ensures you have a record of the party agreeing to them.
-The e-signature works for any of the 50+ agreements on JotForm, including the star of this guide: NDAs.
+Jotform Sign has a wide selection of legal agreement templates — including NDA templates — that you can customize to suit your specific needs or industry standards.
+After you tailor a document to your purpose, you can easily drag and drop signature fields into the agreement to capture the participating party’s consent.
+Whatever terms you’ve laid out, Jotform Sign ensures you have a record of the party agreeing to them.

 Are you ready to create an NDA to safeguard your confidential business information from competitors?
 Start with this NDA template.
-It comes with all the necessary foundational elements.
+It comes with all the basic elements.
 All you need to do is update it with your specific terms, and ask the other party to sign it.

 Meet your NDA guides